singularityware/singularityware.github.io/pages/docs/user-docs/build-shub.md

 From: shub://username/container:branch
 From: shub://2976
 ```
 The **From** keyword is mandatory.
-It specifies the local container to use as a base.
+It specifies the container to use as a base.
 You can either use the `username/container:branch` syntax (where `branch` is optional and defaults to `latest`) or specify the commit ID number.

 ## Notes
-When bootstrapping from a local image, all previous definition files that led to the creation of the current image will be stored in a directory within the container called `/.singularity.d/bootstrap_history`.
+When bootstrapping from a Singularity Hub image, all previous definition files that led to the creation of the current image will be stored in a directory within the container called `/.singularity.d/bootstrap_history`.
 Singularity will also alert you if environment variables have been changed between the base image and the new image during bootstrap.